 Use a gingerbread man cutter and stamp away but don’t remove them just yet because it will be impossible.
-Slide the dough onto baking trays and shove into the freezer for 10mins or fridge for 20mins so the dough firms up and the gingerbread men are easy to remove without losing any limbs.
+Slide the dough onto baking trays and shove into the fridge for 10mins or until the dough firms up and the gingerbread men are easy to remove without losing any limbs.
 I use a smallish approx 5cm gingerbread cutter.
 Preheat oven to 150C for a fan forced oven.

 Cool cooked biscuits on tray before transferring to a wire rack to cool completely.

 MY ARMY!
 Make sure gingerbread have completely cooled before starting to ice.
 Make icing either by packet mix of by mixing the egg white with 1⅓ icing sugar and transfer to a piping bag or ziplock bag with the corner snipped off.

 Not the gumdrop buttons!

 This recipe makes about 20 gingerbread men but I would highly recommend you double it because you won’t be able to stop at eating just one 😀